mapbox/appropriate-images-react/README.md

 [![Build Status](https://travis-ci.org/mapbox/appropriate-images-react.svg?branch=master)](https://travis-ci.org/mapbox/appropriate-images-react)

-🚧🚧 **EXPERIMENTAL!
-WORK IN PROGRESS!** 🚧🚧

 **Use in combination with [appropriate-images].**

 After you've generated resized, optimized images with [appropriate-images], you'll want to use them in the browser.
 If you like React, you'll want to use them with React.
-You'll need to determine *which variant* of the image to load — that is, which size, and whether to load `.webp` or not.
+You'll need to determine *which variant* of the image to load — that is, which size, and whether to load the `.webp` version or not.
 This module does that.

-It
+Here are the steps it takes.

-- measures the element's available width with [react-simple-surveyor](https://github.com/mapbox/react-simple-surveyor);
+- Measures the element's available width with [react-simple-surveyor](https://github.com/mapbox/react-simple-surveyor);
-- combines that width with your [appropriate-images configuration] to get a URL, using [appropriate-images-get-url];
+- Combines that width with your [appropriate-images configuration] to get a URL, using [appropriate-images-get-url];
-- then renders the appropriate variant of the image.
+- Then renders the appropriate variant of the image.

-(If you aren't using React but want to do something similar, check out [appropriate-images-get-url](https://github.com/mapbox/appropriate-images-get-url)).
+(If you aren't using React but want to use your [appropriate-images] in the browser, check out [appropriate-images-get-url](https://github.com/mapbox/appropriate-images-get-url)).

 ## API